rafaelnferreira/devtraining-seed/README.md

 # devtraining-seed

-Skeleton project for Genesis Application.
-This project has been created from the Genesis Blank Application Seed.
-Our seeds allow users to quickly bootstrap their projects.
-Each seed adheres to strict Genesis best practices, and has passed numerous performance, compliance and accessibility checks.
+Blank project for Genesis Application to support [developer training](https://docs.genesis.global/secure/getting-started/developer-training/training-intro/).
+If you want to see the complete application built during the training use this [repo](https://github.com/genesiscommunitysuccess/devtraining-alpha) as a reference.

 # Introduction

-## Next Steps
+## Next step

+Go to the developer training and follow the (agenda)[https://docs.genesis.global/secure/getting-started/developer-training/training-intro/#programme].
+There are 5 sessions or days; each session covers specific resources of the platform to build a Trade & Positions application from the very beginning.

+## Further information

-As next steps to have a simple application running check the [Quick Start](https://docs.genesis.global/secure/getting-started/quick-start/) guide.
+If you are looking for a simple application running check the [Quick Start](https://docs.genesis.global/secure/getting-started/quick-start/) guide.

 If you are looking for advanced modules and how to use them head to [Go To The Next Level](https://docs.genesis.global/secure/getting-started/go-to-the-next-level/introduction/)